cocasema/micro-ROS-doc/Quick_start/Windows_quick_start.md

     ```

-After this steps you will see how publisher and subscriber share messages.
+After these steps, you will see how the publisher and the subscriber share messages.
 You may open as many publisher or/and subscriber as you want.